ThomasRettig/thomas-rettig-hugo/content/posts/Semantic Satiation.md

 <figcaption>—Poor guy on Reddit</figcaption>

 Turns out this very strange phenomenon called semantic satiation.
 What’s interesting is that I think I used to encounter this more often at a younger age, rather than now.
 I suppose that’s a good thing—I don’t want to get confused after staring at a word for long periods of time.
+Or perhaps I am just making up silly shit.

-Poor type designers too.
+Either way, poor type designers.
+Their eyes must be permanently depressed with seeing 6s and 9s to the point that they change from numbers to something a little more inappropriate… Yikes!